Constraining Non-Relativistic RG Flows with Holography: Holographic Setup and Background

 The equations of motion for these theories are given by \bea && R_{\mu\nu} + \frac{Z}{2} \, F_{\mu\rho} F^{\rho}_{\;\;\nu} - \half \p_\mu \phi \, \p_\nu \phi + \frac{g_{\mu\nu}}{2} \left[\half(\p \phi)^2 + V -R + \frac{Z}{4} F^2 \right] = 0 \, , \nn \\ && \frac{1}{\sqrt{-g}}\, \p_\mu \left(\sqrt{-g}\, \p^\mu \phi \right) = \frac{1}{4} \frac{\p Z}{\p \phi} \, F^2 + \frac{\p V}{\p \phi} \, , \nn \\ && \frac{1}{\sqrt{-g}} \, \p_\mu \left(\sqrt{-g} \, Z \, F^{\mu\nu}\right) = 0 \, . \ea Inserting the ansatz~\eqref{appmetric} into the above equations of motion, we obtain the following set of equations:

 where the dot denotes the radial derivative, $V_{\phi}=\frac{d V}{d\phi}$ and $Z_{\phi}=\frac{d Z}{d\phi}$.
 Note that only two of the last three equations are independent.

 By combining Einstein's equations with the mater equations of motion, one obtains\footnote{This conserved quantity can be defined for a more general theory with broken U(1) symmetry (see~\cite{Kiritsis:2015hoa}).
-It is possible to include additional field content, for example, axionic scalars.
-The consequence of the thermodynamics from $\mathcal{Q}$ was also discussed in detail in~\cite{Kiritsis:2015hoa}.} the following radially independent quantity,
+It is possible to include additional field content, for example, axionic scalars.} the following radially independent quantity,

 The radially conserved combination $\mathcal{Q}$ is particularly useful because it can be used to connect IR to boundary data.
 We are interested in black brane solutions to this theory, for which there is a horizon at, say, $r = r_h$, with $f(r_h)=0$ and $A_t(r_h)=0$.
 One can then show that